dmyersturnbull/dmyersturnbull.github.io/contents/ref/maintainer-guide.md

 to remove them inside a `drop:` commit, and to update them inside a `fix:` or `security:` commit.

-If separate commits were made, consider applying `announce: no` to some, as described in the section above.
+If separate commits were made, consider applying `changelog: exclude` to some, as described in the section above.

 ??? details